Table of Contents

-GDPR: Focus on protect user’s personal data in internet.
+GDPR: Focus on protecting user’s personal data on the internet.

-ePrivacy: In the same way that GDPR, ePrivacy regulation is focused on protecting user’s personal data, but eprivacy is more focused on protect that companies can’t track users and behaviors massively without the consent of the users.
+ePrivacy: In the same way that GDPR, ePrivacy regulation is focused on protecting users’ personal data, but eprivacy is more focused on protecting that company can’t track users and behaviors massively without the consent of the users.